Welcome to the Survivor Strong Strength Training Team

 Fighting the war on Sarcopenia by Building Muscle for Life.

-The Survivor Strong program is a guided online strength training program for cancer treatment recovery, cancer recurrence risk reduction and cancer prevention.
+The Survivor Strong program is a guided online strength training program to build muscle mass and improve metabolic health.
 We aim to help people increase lean muscle mass and promote a healthy lifestyle using exercise, diet, sleep optimization, and stress reduction.
-We have a fun and supportive online community of expert level coaches and like minded individuals ready to help.

-Exercise helps cancer patients even if they don’t lose weight.
+Exercise helps people even if they don’t lose weight.
 Exercise is a powerful tool to improve metabolic fitness.
 What does that mean?
-Aerobic exercise and strength training lower the chemicals in the body such as insulin that have been show to increase the risk of recurrence.
-The same mechanisms that decrease the risk of cancer and cancer recurrence also help to lower the risk of chronic diseases such as diabetes, heart disease and the metabolic syndrome.
+Aerobic exercise and strength training lower the chemicals in the body such as glucose, insulin growth factor 1, insulin and inflammation markers that when elevated contribute to cancer and metabolic dysfunction in the body.
+Exercise can lower the risk of chronic diseases like Alzheimer’s, diabetes, heart disease and cancer.

 Strength training exercise lowers the risk and severity of lymphedema (swelling in the arm from lymph node removal) in breast cancer patients.
 Aerobic exercise lowers anxiety and depression.
 Both types of exercise decrease cancer related fatigue, improve quality of life, improve sleep, and bone health.